A correction may be in store for Shift4 Payments Inc. (NYSE:FOUR) shares? - The Dwinnex

 Ratios:

-For a deeper understanding of Shift4 Payments Inc.’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 1.99 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 19.49.
-For the most recent quarter (mrq), Quick Ratio is recorded 4.70 and its Current Ratio is at 4.70.
-In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 9.47.
+To gain a deeper understanding of FOUR’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 3.84 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 24.73.
+For the most recent quarter (mrq), Quick Ratio is recorded 3.30 and its Current Ratio is at 3.30.
+In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 5.75.

 Upgrades & Downgrades